What to Take to a Nursing Job Interview

 Interviews are stories with evidence.
 The STAR framework (Situation, Task, Action, Result) is familiar, but the key is tailoring the story for clinical relevance and brevity.

-Start by identifying 6–8 situations from recent clinical work or clinical rotations that illustrate the core competencies employers seek: patient advocacy, communication with multidisciplinary teams, clinical prioritization, infection control, error prevention, and leadership during crises.
+Start by identifying 6–8 situations from recent clinical work or clinical rotations that illustrate the core competencies employers seek: patient advocacy, communication with multidisciplinary teams, clinical prioritisation, infection control, error prevention, and leadership during crises.
 For each situation write a one-paragraph summary that answers:

 • Situation: What was the clinical problem or environment?